Unlocking the brain's timekeepers: Clock genes

 Our brains are primed to keep track of time with the natural rhythms of the day.
-That´s thanks to what scientists call circadian clock.
+That's thanks to our circadian clock.

 The core of this system lies in specialized circadian genes that produce molecules that regulate daily rhythms.
 While the mechanisms of these genes have been studied for their role in managing time, their function in development has largely been a mystery.